OfficeDev/Office-Add-in-samples/Samples/Excel-Get-Started-With-Dev-Kit/README.md

 ## Troubleshooting

-If you have problems running the sample, take these steps.
+If you have problems running the sample, take the following steps.

 - Close any open instances of Excel.
 - Close the previous web server started for the sample with the **Stop Previewing Your Office Add-in** Office Add-ins Development Kit extension option.